City-of-Vantaa-SmartLab/Mobiilinutakortti/backend/README.md

 * `SP_ENTITY_ID`: Entity ID of the service.
 Defined in metadata XML.
 * `SSO_LOGIN_URL`: Identity provider's login URL.
 Defined in the IdP metadata XML.
 * `SSO_LOGOUT_URL`: Identity provider's logout URL.
 Defined in the IdP metadata XML.
-* `SUPER_ADMIN_FEATURES`: If "yes", allows creating a new super admin via _registerSuperAdmin_ endpoint.
+* `SUPER_ADMIN_FEATURES`: If "yes", allows creating a new super admin via _registerSuperAdmin_ endpoint and enables creating test junior data via endpoints.
 See the project root readme for details.
 * `TELIA_ENDPOINT`: Telia SMS service endpoint URL.
 * `TELIA_USER`: The name of the sender as it appears on SMS messages.